 1. Acknowledge that pandemic fatigue is real

-A year into the pandemic, you may be tired of social distancing, virtual classrooms and working from home.
-If you’re feeling anxious, fearful or rundown, you’re not alone.
+Over a year into the pandemic, you may be tired of social distancing, restrictions and working from home.
+If you’re feeling unusually tired, anxious, fearful or rundown, you’re not alone.

 - Need help finding a mental health professional near you?
 Lumino Health’s Provider Search tool puts top-rated health-care providers at your fingertips.

-- Wear a mask in enclosed public spaces and you can’t keep a 2 meter/6 foot distance between yourself and others;
+- Wear a mask when you’re in indoor public spaces and when you can’t maintain a 2 meter/6 foot distance from others;

-- Keep social distancing.
+- Maintain social distancing.
 Health Canada still encourages Canadians to minimize close contact with others.

-If you haven’t already, set up a dedicated workspace for longer-term remote work.
-That way, it’s easier to leave the “office” when work is done.
+Or, if you haven’t already, set up a dedicated workspace for remote work.
+That way, it’s easier to leave the “office” at the end of the day.
 And it is likely easier to keep your focus if you aren’t alone during work hours.

-Check with your provincial or territorial government to see if small gatherings are allowed in your area.
-Continue to wear a mask when it’s impossible to keep a 2-meter distance with others in busier outdoor areas like trails, playgrounds and dog parks.
-And avoid crowded areas where distancing is impossible like popular beaches or lookout points.
+Rules vary per region, so you’ll want to check to see if gatherings are allowed in your area.
+Continue to wear a mask in busier outdoor areas like trails, campgrounds, playgrounds and dog parks.
+And avoid crowded areas where distancing isn’t possible.

 5. Take care of yourself